hot-dogs/whots16-data-report/docs/source/5_section.md

 Before the WHOTS-16 mooring deployment and after its recovery (before the data logging was stopped), the MicroCATs temperature sensors were placed in contact with an ice pack to create a spike in the data, to check for any problems with their internal clocks, and for possible missing samples ({numref}`table-8`).
+However, it was found after recovery that all the instruments had stopped logging data due to battery drainage, except for the deep instruments.
-The cold spike was detected by a sudden decrease in temperature.
+The cold spike before deployment was detected by a sudden decrease in temperature.
 For all the instruments, the clock time of this event matched the time of the spike (within the sampling interval of each instrument) correctly.
 No missing samples were detected for any of the devices.